The Leverhulme Trust Aural Diversity Doctoral Research Hub

 - We are now recruiting a third and final cohort for September 2026

-- Fully-funded PhD and MPhil places available
+- Fully-funded MPhil places available at Salford

-- International PhD place available
+- International PhD place available at Salford

 The Leverhulme Trust Aural Diversity Doctoral Research Hub (LAURA) based at the University of Salford invites applications to several fully-funded research scholarships.
 We are offering: